 Based on the “Sojitz Group Supply Chain CSR Action Guidelines,” Sojitz set a “Wood Procurement Policy” for responsible wood procurement in September 2015.

+In addition, Sojitz achieved 100% wood traceability in 2018, two years ahead of its goal of FY2020.
 In February 2021, Sojitz established a new qualitative target to be achieved by FY2025.

 Wood Procurement Policy

 In honoring the Sojitz Group Statement, we are committed to do our best to cooperate with business partners to procure wood in line with the following policies, based on the Sojitz Group CSR Action Guidelines for Supply Chains.

 We will not handle wood obtained through illegal logging.